grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 - **Symbol** allows you to choose the symbol, icon, or graphic to aid in providing additional visual context to your data.
 Choose from assets that are included with Grafana such as simple symbols or the Unicon library.
 You can also specify a URL containing an image asset.
 The image must be a scalable vector graphic (SVG).
 - **Color** configures the color of the node.
 The default `Single color` keeps all points a single color.
 There is an alternate option to have multiple colors depending on the data point values and the threshold set in the `Thresholds` section.
 - **Fill opacity** configures the transparency of each node.
 - **Rotation angle** configures the rotation angle of each node.
-The default is `Fixed size`, which makes all nodes rotate to the same angle the same regardless of the data points.
+The default is `Fixed size`, which makes all nodes rotate to the same angle regardless of the data points.
 However, there is also an option to rotate the nodes tied to field data.
 - **Text label** configures a text label for each node.

 #### Edge styles